huawei-noah/SMARTS/README_pypi.md

     * If you build from the git repository we recommend you use: **[SUMO version 1.7.0](https://github.com/eclipse/sumo/commits/v1_7_0)** or higher

 ## Modules installed
-Through smarts package, you have access to ['core'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/core), ['env'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/env), ['sstudio'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/sstudio) and ['zoo'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/zoo) as sub-modules under 'smarts' module and then ['envision'](https://github.com/huawei-noah/SMARTS/tree/master/envision) as separate package.
+Through the SMARTS package, you have access to ['core'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/core), ['env'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/env), ['sstudio'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/sstudio) and ['zoo'](https://github.com/huawei-noah/SMARTS/tree/master/smarts/zoo) as sub-modules under `smarts` module and then ['envision'](https://github.com/huawei-noah/SMARTS/tree/master/envision) as a separate package.
-It also provides scl module which supports it Command line tool.
+The scl module is also provided to support the Command line tool.

 ## How To Use
 SMARTS provides users the ability to customize their agents.
-The agent is defined in terms of the interface it expects from the environment and the responses an agent produces.
+The agent is defined in terms of the interface it expects from the environment, and the responses an agent produces.

-You can learn more about how to build agents [here](https://smarts.readthedocs.io/en/latest/sim/agent.html)
+You can learn more about how to build agents [here](https://smarts.readthedocs.io/en/latest/sim/agent.html).

-You can build a single agent experiment as simple as,
+Here is a simple example of how a single agent experiment can be built,

 ```python
 import gym